hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

-# SSLO-Replay — F5 SSL Orchestrator Configuration Snapshot and Restore Tool
+# SSLO-Replay Beta Version — F5 SSL Orchestrator Configuration Snapshot and Restore Tool

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![F5 Compatible](https://img.shields.io/badge/F5%20BIG--IP-compatible-orange)
 ![TMOS Version](https://img.shields.io/badge/TMOS-17.x%2B-red)
 ![SSLO Version](https://img.shields.io/badge/SSLO-12.x%2B-blue)

+### Note that this is presented as a proof-of-concept beta version.
+Development and testing is currently underway for a final release.

 A menu-driven tool used for capturing F5 SSL Orchestrator configuration as a portable JSON STATE snapshot and replaying it to the same or different BIG-IP via the iControl REST API.
 Designed for disaster recovery, migration, and policy management in environments where Ansible is not available.